chchen123/Monte-Carlo/README.md

 ## Optimization Methods for Track Fitting in the Active-Target Time Projection Chamber

-This repository contains the code made in summer 2018 for analyzing global and local optimization methods for the track fitting process.
+This repository contains the code made in 2018-2019 for analyzing global and local optimization methods for the track fitting process.

 ## Packages